-South Devon College is an inspiring and dedicated Further and Higher Education institution at the heart of the Torbay and wider South Devon community, to whom we are accountable for providing excellent education, skills and training for individuals and employers.
-As a very inclusive College, we are ambitious for our community, our partners and for all our individual learners and students.
+South Devon College is an inspiring and dedicated Further and Higher Education organisation and as the third largest employer and with significant economic impact a key local anchor institution at the heart of its community of South Devon and Torbay.
+The College are accountable for providing excellent education, skills and training for individuals and employers.
+As a very inclusive College, we are ambitious for our community, our partners and for all our individual students and our staff.

-The College annually reviews its mission, strategic aims and operating plans.
-The Governing Body monitors the performance of the College against this plan.
-In 2018-19 the College created 3 "visions" focusing on the most strategically important areas; these are FE, HE and Apprenticeships & Employer Engagement.
+The College annually reviews and widely consults on its mission, strategic aims and operating plans.
+The Governing Body monitors the performance of the College against these.
+The College has 4 "visions" focussing on the most strategically important areas; these are Young People, Adult Learning, Higher Education and Apprenticeships.
 Below are the key aims for each of these visions.